 Josh Ford was hired Aug.
 6, 2012, as an apprentice lineman.
 He graduated from the HEATS program to become a journeyman lineman on Nov.
 4, 2016.
 Josh and his wife, Vanessa, live in Tell City.
 They have two children — a daughter, Reese, and a son, Brody.
 When he isn’t working, Josh enjoys coaching youth… Continue reading.

-In an effort to keep you informed of your cooperative’s operations and activities, the following are highlights of the March 27 board meeting.
-1. All directors were present along with CEO Steve Seibert and Administrative Assistant Lisa Hinton.
-Also present was accountant Amy Ramsey.
-2. The Feb.
-27 board meeting minutes were reviewed and approved….
-Continue reading.
+In an effort to keep you informed of your cooperative’s operations and activities, the following are highlights of the July 31 board meeting.
+1. All directors were present.
+Also present were CEO Steve Seibert, administrative assistant Lisa Hinton and attorney Chris Goffinet.
+2. The June 19 board meeting minutes were reviewed and approved.
+3. The… Continue reading.